zephyrproject-rtos/zephyr/doc/project/project_roles.rst

 by the other Maintainers, the Release Engineering team can set an assignee when the latter is not possible.

+* Responsibility to drive the pull request to a mergeable state
 * Right to dismiss stale and unrelated reviews or reviews not following :ref:`expectations <reviewer-expectations>` from reviewers and seek reviews from additional maintainers, developers and contributors